Russ Harvey Consulting - Computer and Internet Services

 “Microsoft Account Problem”

-Few people use the Shared Experiences option, but you'll have to sign into your Microsoft Account on all your devices to make this work (and leave the settings for Shared Experiences enabled).
+Few people use the Shared Experiences option, but you'll have to sign into your Microsoft Account on all your devices to make this work, leaving the settings for Shared Experiences enabled.

 The PIN Option